Juniorklb/Cybersecurity-projects-/README.md

 - <a href="https://github.com/Juniorklb/AWS-iam-role-analyzer">AWS-iam-role-analyzer</a>

-This repository contains hands-on cloud security projects designed to:
+ This cybersecurity repository contains hands-on cloud security projects designed to:

 **✅ Identify and mitigate security vulnerabilities in cloud environments**